rrra/www/content/calendar/2024/rrra-hamfest.md

 and skip the Hamfest ticket table line.**

 Tickets are also available at the door.

+:warning: **E-mail reservation requests will NOT be accepted** :warning:

 Please read our
 [ticketing guide]({{< relref "/hamfest-guide/ticketing.md" >}})